-2.15.
-Signalling system analysis
+3.17 Signalling system analysis

-The signaling system is part of the control and communications system.
-In particular, it encompasses all signals related to pod and pathway positions.
+The signalling system is part of the control and communications system.
+In particular, it encompasses all signals related to vehicle and pathway positions.
 The following risk have been detected.

-2.15.1.
-Vehicle detection systems
+3.17.1Vehicle detection systems

 Problem could arise for dynamics and positioning, as well as for stopping point protection.